Influence

 Community: The Structure of Belonging, Peter Block:

 "For over 30 years, Werner Erhard has created thinking and learning experiences that have affected millions of people's lives.
-Many of the ideas he has worked with derive from the work of others, but Werner has named and integrated them into something more powerful than where the thinking began."
+Many of the ideas he has worked with derive from the work of others, but Werner has named and integrated them into something more powerful than where the thinking began." ~~~ Peter Block is an American author, consultant, and speaker in the areas of organization development, community building, and civic engagement.

 True Partnership: Revolutionary Thinking About Relating To Others, by Carl Zeiss: "From Werner Erhard's work I learned the power of context that we bring to the table in each and every interaction we have with others."